ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_creating.rst

 .. note::

 	Both the namespace and collection names use the same strict set of requirements.
-See `Galaxy namespaces <https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespaces>`_ on the Galaxy docsite for those requirements.
+Both are limited to alphanumeric characters and underscores, must have a minimum length of 2 characters, and cannot start with an underscore.

 It will create the structure ``[my_namespace]/[my_collection]/[collection skeleton]``.